Telegram-Mini-Apps/reactjs-js-template/README.md

 # Telegram Mini Apps React Template

+> [!WARNING]
+> This template is archived and is more likely to be out of date.
+Consider using its supported [TypeScript alternative](https://github.com/Telegram-Mini-Apps/reactjs-template).

 This template demonstrates how developers can implement a single-page application on the Telegram Mini Apps platform using the following technologies and libraries: